Stuart Forster reports on the experience of visiting Krušedol Monastery at Fruška Gora, Serbia.

 I listen to how the monastery we’re visiting was founded in 1509 by Maksim Branković, whose icon I photographed just minutes’ earlier.
 Branković had previously ruled under a name that is anglicised to George.
 He died in 1516 and was buried in the monastery.
 Two centuries later his bones were exhumed and burnt by Turkish troops during a violent spate of looting.

-Clashes between the Habsburg and Turkish empires plus fighting in World War Two has left scars at Krušedol.
+Clashes between the Habsburg and Turkish empires plus fighting in World War Two have left scars at Krušedol.
 Plaster-patched frescoes bear scratches yet still have vibrant colours.

 Historic Serbian Cyrillic inscriptions

 Joca points out a double-headed eagle bearing a crown as evidence of Krušedol’s connections with the Branković dynasty.
-He points towards inscriptions of Serbian Cyrillic that predates its reform.
+He points towards inscriptions of Serbian Cyrillic that predate its reform.
 Manuscripts bearing such characters were once copied by the monks of Fruška Gora.

 My guide’s infectious passion for this place conveys its national significance.
 I click another photo before we set off to visit nearby Novi Sad.

 Books about Serbia

 If you are planning on travelling to Serbia you may find the following books worth buying:

 I flew with KLM from Newcastle International Airport to Belgrade Nikola Tesla Airport via Amsterdam Schiphol.